-Usually, babies start their teething period at about 4 to 6 months and up until 30 to 36 months.
+While is not the same for all babies, usually, babies start their teething period at about 4 to 6 months and up until 30 to 36 months.

 A lot goes on in those months.
 They develop their immune system, change their diets, and walk (or start to at least).
 Usually during this time, they want to chew on something, to help alleviate the pain.

 They will literally chew anything they can find.